Super-exponential distinguishability of correlated quantum states

 A particular class of correlated states where explicit formulas are available can be obtained from translation-invariant and gauge-invariant quasi-free states on the algebra of canonical anti-commutation relations (CAR algebra).
 Such a state is specified by a measurable function on $[0,2\pi)$ with values in $[0,1]$, called the symbol of the state; see Section \ref{sec:prelim} below for details.
 The achievable exponent pairs were determined for a pair of such states in \cite{MHOF}, with explicit expressions for the relevant entropic expressions, in the case where the symbols of the two states, denoted by $\fv q$ and $\fv r$, are bounded away from $0$ and $1$ in the sense that $\eta\le\fv q(x),\fv r(x)\le 1-\eta$ for all $x\in[0,2\pi)$ for some $\eta>0$.
 In this case the regularized quantum R\'enyi $\alpha$-divergences of the two states are finite for every $\alpha>0$, and the best achievable asymptotics is an exponential decay for both error probabilities.

 Our main contribution in this paper is showing that for certain pairs of quasi-free states, super-exponential discrimination is possible.
-More precisely, we show that if the symbols $\fv q$ and $\fv r$ are such that there exists a non-degenerate interval on which $\fv q$ is constant $0$ and $\fv r$ is constant $1$ then there exists a sequence of tests along which both error probabilities decreases at least with the speed $e^{-nc\log n}$, where $n$ is the sample size.
-In the same time, unless $\fv q$ is constant zero and $\fv r$ is constant $1$, all the local densities of both states are invertible, and hence it is not only impossible to make both error probabilities vanish for a finite sample size, but if one of the error probabilities is made zero then the other is necessarily equal to $1$.
+More precisely, we show that if the symbols $\fv q$ and $\fv r$ are such that there exists a non-degenerate interval on which $\fv q$ is constant $0$ and $\fv r$ is constant $1$ then there exists a sequence of tests along which both error probabilities decrease at least with the speed $e^{-nc\log n}$, where $n$ is the sample size.
+In the same time, unless $\fv q$ is constant zero and $\fv r$ is constant $1$ (up to sets of measure zero), then all the local densities of both states are invertible, and hence it is not only impossible to make both error probabilities vanish for a finite sample size, but if one of the error probabilities is made zero then the other is necessarily equal to $1$.